OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ## Testing Login Activity and Device Blocking (MSTG-AUTH-11)

-For applications which require L2 protection, the MASVS states that they should inform the user about all login activities within the app with the possiblity of blocking certain devices.
+For applications which require L2 protection, the MASVS states that they should inform the user about all login activities within the app with the possibility of blocking certain devices.
 This can be broken down into various scenarios:

 1. The application provides a push notification the moment their account is used on another device to notify the user of different activities.
 The user can then block this device after opening the app via the push-notification.
 2. The application provides an overview of the last session after login.
 If the previous session was with a different configuration (e.g. location, device, app-version) compared to the current configuration, then the user should have the option to report suspicious activities and block devices used in the previous session.